Macross Frontier: Macross Frontier: The False Songstress

-Macross Frontier the Movie: The Wings of Farewell
+Macross Frontier: The Wings of Farewell

 The official website of the Macross Frontier anime series has confirmed that there will be two theatrical Macross Frontier films.
 While The False Songstress primarily reedited footage from the show's initial 13 episodes, the second film, titled Macross Frontier: The Wings of Farewell (劇場版 マクロスF 恋離飛翼 〜サヨナラノツバサ〜, Gekijōban Makurosu Furontia Sayonara no Tsubasa), diverges significantly from the events of the television series, featuring entirely new animation and new music.
 In the Macross Frontier Girasama Festival, the movie's release date is confirmed to be on February 26, 2011.
 The Wings of Farewell provides an original story and an alternate conclusion to Frontier, following directly off of The False Songstress.

 Blu-ray and DVD editions of the movie were released by Bandai Namco Games on October 20, 2011.
 The Blu-ray version is still a Hybrid Pack, the same as the first movie released in Blu-ray.
 A PS3 game titled Macross Last Frontier is included in the Hybrid Pack, and it can be played when the disc is in the PlayStation 3.
 Later, Namco Bandai (now Bandai Namco Holdings) released the Macross Frontier the Movie 30th d Shudisuta b Box on May 15, 2014.